-- 2. Rating.
+2. Rating.
 HUD will review and rate your application in accordance with the Reviews and Selection Process in the General Section of the SuperNOFA except as described in 3.
 Appeal Process below.
 Your application will be either rated or technically rejected at the end of technical review.
-If your application meets all program eligibility requirements after completion of technical review, including HUD approval of you, the Section 811 applicant, based on HUD's evaluation of the applicant's previous participation activities as reported on Form HUD-2530, Previous Participation Certification, it will be rated according to the rating factors in Section V.A. - 3.
-Appeal Process.
+If your application meets all program eligibility requirements after completion of technical review, including HUD approval of you, the Section 811 applicant, based on HUD's evaluation of the applicant's previous participation activities as reported on Form HUD-2530, Previous Participation Certification, it will be rated according to the rating factors in Section V.A. above.

+3. Appeal Process.
 HUD will not reject your application based on technical review without notifying you of the rejection with all the reasons for rejection and providing you an opportunity to appeal.
 You will have 14 calendar days from the date of HUD's written notice to appeal a technical rejection to the local HUD office.
+In HUD's review of any appeal, it should be noted that in conformance with its regulations at 24 CFR part 4, subpart B, HUD will not consider any unsolicited information that you, the applicant, may want to provide.
+The local HUD office will make a determination on any appeals before making its selection recommendations.

-The local HUD office will make a determination on any appeals before making its selection recommendations. - 4.
-Ranking and Selection Procedures.
-Applications that have a total base score of 75 points or more (without the addition of RC/EC/EZ bonus points) and meet all of the applicable threshold requirements in the General Section of the SuperNOFA and this program NOFA will be eligible for selection and will be placed in rank order in two categories; Category A and Category B. Category A will consist of approvable applications that contain acceptable evidence of control of all proposed sites and all proposed sites have been found approvable.
+4. Ranking and Selection Procedures.
+Applications that have a total base score of 75 points or more (without the addition of RC/EC/EZ-II bonus points) and meet all of the applicable threshold requirements in the General Section of the SuperNOFA and this program NOFA will be eligible for selection and will be placed in rank order in two categories; Category A and Category B. Category A will consist of approvable applications that contain acceptable evidence of control of all proposed sites and all proposed sites have been found approvable.
 Category B will consist of the following approvable applications: (a) Those that were submitted with identified sites; (b) those that were submitted with evidence of site control where the evidence and/or any of the proposed sites were found unapprovable provided you indicate your willingness to locate another site(s) should the proposed site(s) be found unapprovable; and (c) those that were submitted with a combination of sites under control and identified sites.
-Each

-HUD Multifamily Program Center will select applications, after adding any bonus points for RC/EC/EZ, based on rank order, from Category A first that most closely approximates the capital advance authority available in its allocation.
+Each HUD Multifamily Program Center will select applications, after adding any bonus points for RC/EC/EZ-II, based on rank order, from Category A first that most closely approximates the capital advance authority available in its allocation.
 If capital advance authority remains after selecting all approvable applications from Category A, each HUD Multifamily Program Center shall then select applications, in rank order, from Category B that most closely approximates the capital advance authority remaining in its allocation.
 HUD Multifamily Program Centers will not skip over any applications in order to select one based on the funds remaining.
 After making the initial selections from the applicable category, however, HUD Multifamily Program Centers may use any residual funds to select the next rank-ordered application in that category by reducing the number of units by no more than 10 percent, rounded to the nearest whole number, provided the reduction will not render the project infeasible.
-For this purpose, however, HUD will not reduce the number of units in projects of five units
+For this purpose, however, HUD will not reduce the number of units in projects of five units or less.